The Complex of Hypersurfaces in a Homology Class: Thurston norm-realizing surfaces in 3-manifolds

-\begin{proof} We first remove inessential circles from~$S_0 \cap S_1$ (see Figure \ref{fig.inessential}, top).
-By incompressibility of the~$S_i$, each circle~$\gamma \sub S_0 \cap S_1$ bounds a disk~$D_0$ in~$S_0$ if and only if it also bounds a disk~$D_1$ in~$S_1$.
-So pick~$\gamma$ bounding an innermost such~$D_0$, which is disjoint in particular from the interior of~$D_1$.
-Since $M$~is irreducible, the sphere comprised of $D_0$~and~$D_1$ bounds a ball~$B$.
-Note that the interior of~$B$ is disjoint from~$S_0$: indeed, $S_1$~is disjoint from the interior of~$D_0$ (because $D_0$~is innermost), and any component of~$S_1$ contained in the interior of~$B$ would be compressible or a sphere.
-We can thus use~$B$ to perform an isotopy of~$S_1$, pushing~$D_1$ through~$D_0$ and removing the intersection of $S_0$~and~$S_1$ along~$\gamma$.

-To remove inessential intersections along arcs, one proceeds in analogous fashion (Figure \ref{fig.inessential}, bottom): incompressibility of the~$S_i$ guarantees that every intersection arc~$\alpha \sub S_0 \cap S_1$ is essential or inessential simultaneously on both surfaces.
-Picking an inessential such~$\alpha$ that is innermost in~$S_0$, we obtain: \begin{itemize} \item a disk~$D_0 \subset S_0$ jointly bounded by $\alpha$~and by an arc~$\beta_0 \subset \bd S_0$, such that the interior of $D_0$ is disjoint from~$S_1$ (because inessential intersections along circles have already been removed), and \item a disk~$D_1 \subset S_1$ jointly bounded by $\alpha$~and by an arc~$\beta_1 \subset \bd S_1$. \end{itemize} Since $D_0 \cup D_1$~is a properly embedded disk in~$M$ with boundary $\beta_0 \cup \beta_1$, boundary-irreducibility of~$\bd M$ guarantees we also have: \begin{itemize} \item a disk~$E \subset \bd M$ bounded by~$\beta_0 \cup \beta_1$. \end{itemize} Irreducibility of~$M$ again provides a 3-ball~$B$ with interior disjoint from~$S_0$, and whose boundary is~$D_0 \cup D_1 \cup E$.
-We use it to isotope~$D_0$ through~$D_1$, thus eliminating the intersection along~$\alpha$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm.3mfdcase}] As in the proof of Theorem~\ref{thm.connected}, we begin with two transverse Thurston norm-realizing surfaces~$S_0, S_1\subset M$ representing vertices of~$\T(M, \phi)$.
-Since the~$S_i$ are incompressible by Lemma~\ref{lem.incompressible}, we may use Lemma~\ref{lem.inessential} to additionally assume that all components of the intersection~$C:= S_0 \cap S_1$ are essential in both $S_0$~and~$S_1$.
+\begin{proof} The proof structure is the same as that of Proposition~\ref{prop.distbound}, where we induct over~$k$.
+Again we will write $C:=S_0 \cap S_1$.
+The case $k=0$ is immediate.

+For the induction step, we will use a similar argument to the one given earlier, where a new surface~$T$ was constructed by decomposing an oriented surgery of $S_0$~and~$S_1$.
+We need only ensure that $T$~is Thurston norm-realizing and satisfies the additional requirement that for each $i\in\{0,1\}$, every component of $T \cap S_i$ is essential in both $T$~and~$S_i$.

-We now perform oriented surgery on the~$S_i$ via the three-step procedure described in the proof of Theorem~\ref{thm.connected}, to obtain a new oriented surface~$\Sigma_0$ representing the class~$2\phi$.
+Performing oriented surgery on the~$S_i$ via the three-step procedure described in the proof of Proposition~\ref{prop.distbound} yields an oriented surface~$\Sigma_0$ representing the class~$2\phi$.
 For our proof, however, we need an additional step in the construction: \begin{enumerate} \item Remove a maximal null-homologous union of components of~$\Sigma_0$. \end{enumerate} Denote the resulting surface by~$\Sigma$.
+Note that irreducibility and boundary-irreducibility of~$M$ imply that Step 4 removes every sphere or disc component of~$\Sigma_0$ -- although in fact we will soon see that none were present in~$\Sigma_0$ to begin with.